×

 Are healthcare and health insurance expensive in Sri Lanka?

 "Healthcare is free for everyone.
 Every city and town has a state run hospital/s which has super qualified doctors and treatments and medicine for free of charge.
 But sometimes line are long.
 You also have the option to go for a private hospital or clinic which is paid.
 Insurance usually covers all general treatments and can be claimed.
 Insurance providers are many in Sri Lanka - with Ceylinco Life, AIA and Janashakti been just a few.
 Each has different tiers of insurance depending on your budget.
-You can go as low as you want or as high. ," commented one expat who moved to Sri Lanka.
+You can go as low as you want or as high. ," commented one expat living in Sri Lanka.

 Get Quote